What Is The Fastest Wolf In The World? (Answered)

 Although all dogs are technically Canis lupus too – they have become so wide-ranging in shape and size – that they are hardly recognizable today as the same animal.
 There are still a few breeds that look wolf-like (like Huskies and Malamutes) and can work in the same unrelenting way – pulling sleds for miles a day without any issues.

 But humans had other plans for dogs.
-For our own food, we needed dogs that could catch rabbits and hares.
+We needed dogs that could catch rabbits and hares for our own food.
 Over time we created the sight hounds – the fastest of which – the Greyhound – can top 72km/h (45mph) beating the wolves by far.
-By changing their mobility from long-distance trotter into fast sprinter, humans changed the wolf into something more useful: the fastest wolf.
+By changing their mobility from long-distance trotter to fast sprinter, humans changed the wolf into something more useful: the fastest wolf.

 Table of contents